Frequently Asked Questions

 A: We evaluate each case individually.
 It takes a significant amount of work and time to arrive at a proper valuation of your case.
 However, there are many variables in litigation and trials and you must know that there is never a guarantee of any recovery.

 Q #8.
-I don’t live in Wyoming or Colorado.
+I don’t live in Wyoming.
 Can you help me with my case?

-A: The Richard Law Firm is licensed to practice in both Wyoming and Colorado.
-If, however, you live in a state where we are not licensed, we associate with competent local counsel.
+A: The Richard Law Firm is only licensed to practice in Wyoming.
+If, however, you do not live in Wyoming, we can associate with competent local counsel.
 Because we work with local counsel in your state, we can help you.

 Q #9.
 How long will it take before we go to trial?